-I was punishing myself with a "dumb tax" because of my disrespect for my neighbor.
+The Road Less Stupid by Keith J. Cunningham.
+Indeed, I was punishing myself with a "dumb tax" because of my disrespect for my neighbor.
 The Japanese culture has clearly not been punished by the "dumb tax" nearly to the extent of other cultures, because of their deep respect for people and resources.
 They have a lot of people in a small area and still function at a high level.

 Once, while speaking to the American Chamber of Commerce in Nagoya, I asked the audience how they liked living in Japan.
 I'll never forget one gentleman's response, "What's not to like?
 No crime, no graffiti, no homeless people.
 People are educated, thoughtful, and polite.
 Everything works.
 It's a no brainer!"
-Another time when I was in a factory interviewing a lady who had moved from the Philippines to Japan, I asked how she liked living there?
-She said, "It's very nice.
-I have a good job.
-It's very stable.
-They are very good at business.
-My bosses are very respectful and everyone is at the same level.
+Another time when I was companies wear the same uniform as the workers and work side-by-side with them.
+This unequivocally conveys respect to the worker and respect for the work that is being done.
+The the same uniforms, leaders are demonstrating unifying the company to be respectful of the work that the work on the shop and to each other. floor is the most important work.
+They are acting with great sagacity in the way they run the business.